Nutritional Immunology Toolkit

 There is a substantial evidence base to support the efficacy of these nutrients both individually and collectively.
 Under each nutrient below, we have listed relevant scientific references - just click on the phrase ‘Scientific References’ to access.

 IMPORTANT NOTICE: This article is designed to be informational but it should not be considered medical advice.
-If you are currently under medical supervision, or unsure in any way, please always check with your doctor, physician or healthcare professional before making any changes in your supplement intake.
+If you are currently under medical supervision please always check with your doctor, physician or healthcare professional.

 A resource for you and your healthcare professional.